-Programs Specific Commitment Timeline Geographic Targeting 2023-2031 Metrics H-gg Facilitate and Promote Accessory Dwelling Unit Production Educate landlords and tenants on fair housing laws related to ADUs.
+Programs Specific Commitment Timeline Geographic Targeting 2023-2031 Metrics H-q Reasonable Accommodation Post information on the Town's website regarding reasonable accommodation procedures and instructions for submitting accommodation requests.
+Post information by the end of 2023.
+Town-wide 10% increase in the number of reasonable accommodation requests.
+H-w Rental Assistance Programs Publicize and participate in rental assistance programs such as Section 8 Housing Choice Vouchers in coordination with the Marin Hous Authority (MHA).
+Utilize the Town's website, newsletter, social media, and handouts to publicize programs.
+Provide multilingual links to the California Dept. of Fair Employment and Housing's Sources of Income Fact Sheet and FAQ and printed materials.
+Collaborate with at least two other organization, schools, or agencies to post handouts at their locations.
+Update website and distribute handouts and brochures by 2024.
+Dedicate one Town newsletter each year to promote Housing Choice vouchers and educate community members on fair housing laws.
+Town-wide Increase Housing Choice Voucher use by 20% over the course of the planning period (currently 23).
+H-gg Facilitate and Promote Accessory Dwelling Unit Production Educate landlords and tenants on fair housing laws related to ADUs.
 Provide links to the California Dept. of Fair Employment and Housing's Sources of Income Fact Sheet and FAQ in Town communications and printed handouts at the building counter.
 Update the Town's website and provide counter handouts by the end of 2023.
 Update and publicize annually thereafter.
 Town-wide Develop 72 new ADUs and JADUs by the end of 2030.